senaite/senaite2.com/docs/quickstart.md

 ### Add Sample Types

-To be later able to create samples in the system, we need to add some *Sample Types* as well.
+To be able to create samples in the system later, we need to add some *Sample Types* as well.
 Navigate therefore to the *LIMS Setup* and click on the *Sample Types* tile.